I’ve been tasked by NuffNang to review a unit of Samsung Galaxy SL from Celcom.

 Samsung Galaxy SL is not meant to be an upgraded version of Samsung Galaxy S, but rather a substitute.
 Although it looks almost similar, the internal components are different than it’s older brother.
 Somehow I find it amusing, why a substitute and not an upgrade?
 I believe there’s just too many complains of its predecessor eventhough it’s running on 1Ghz Snapdragon processor.

 This piece of machinery is very light, it could be because I’m so used to my HTC Desire Z. Despite being light, it’s very solid too.
+Its slender design adds as a bonus as it allows its user to carry it with them alongside a quick portable charger like ChargeHubGo which has been reviewed in-depth on www.americaninventorspot.com quite easy.
 The screen is 4 inch Super LCD, which is somewhat inferior to AMOLED technology though this should not be held against it.

 The screen is superbly vibrant and the contrast is just nice (unlike AMOLED), perfect for light reading before bed.
 However like most mobile phone, it’s very difficult to see under the sun.
 The layout of the apps is just like an iPhone.
 Typing is very pleasant as it comes with much improved SWYPE.
 With a 4 inch screen, it makes it pretty quick to write emails on the go but not as fast as dedicated keyboard (duh!).